- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 - Malta also has diversified imports from the UK, whereas its exports of goods to the UK are relatively small.

-Scroll up to “Interactive tools’ to interrogate the mix of trade with the UK for individual EU countries.
+Scroll up to “Interactive tools’ to explore the mix of trade with the UK for individual EU countries.

 EU deals with non-EU countries

-The UK’s membership of the EU has facilitated UK trade with non-EU countries that have preferential trade agreements.
-The effects of EU membership, trade agreements and the EU’s Generalised Scheme of Preferences (see below) result in about 87% of UK goods imports (by value) being tariff-free or zero-rated (see Figure 5.17).
+The EU has multiple trade agreements with non-EU countries.
+These agreements resulted in about 87% of UK goods imports (by value, from all countries) being tariff-free or zero-rated (see Figure 5.19).

 - 21 with Free Trade Agreements (including Canada, Chile, Colombia, Ecuador, Japan, Mexico, Norway, Peru, Singapore, South Korea, Switzerland)